augchan42/augchan42.github.io/_posts/2023-11-26-Its Hard to find an Uncensored Model.md

 ---
 layout: post
-title: "Its Hard to find an Uncensored Model"
+title: "The Challenge of Finding Uncensored AI Models"
 author: "Aug"
 date: 2023-11-26
 header-style: text
 catalog: true
-description: "Exploring the challenges of finding truly uncensored AI models, discussing the influence of OpenAI's data, and referencing methods for fine-tuning base models to remove refusals.
-Mentions experiences with specific models."
+description: "Exploring the difficulties in finding truly uncensored AI models.
+I discuss the influence of OpenAI's data and look at methods for fine-tuning base models to remove built-in limitations or refusals, mentioning my experiences with some specific models."
 tags:
   - uncensored-ai
   - ai-model-training